 Travellers looking to indulge in some arts and culture in Singapore should check out the Bras Basah – Bugis precinct in the Civic district.
-Home to some of Singapore’s more prominent museums and cultural institutions, you’ll find some pretty cool murals and art on its walls and streets as well.
-Here’s my guide on where to find street art in the Bras Basah – Bugis precinct in Singapore.
+Besides being home to some of Singapore’s more prominent museums and cultural institutions, you’ll also find some pretty cool murals and art on its walls and streets.
+Here’s my guide on where to find street art in Bras Basah Bugis (BBB).

 More information about the Bras Basah Bugis precinct can be found at the BBB website, and I’ve included a Google Map here as well.
-Most of the murals are in the Bras Basah area, but I’ve also included a category for Fort Canning as well.
+I’ve tried to split up the works into different clusters so it’s easier for anyone visiting those areas to look for artworks.

 Location: low wall in front of carpark next to Peranakan Museum